willvieira/ms_forest-ipm-sensitivity/manuscript/suppInfo.md

 \newpage

-![Posterior distribution for the intercept of the ingrwoth model for the number of individuals that ingress the population per year per $m^2$ in function seed mass [@diaz2022].
-Species are classified by their successional status following @burns1990silvics.](https://willvieira.github.io/book_forest-demography-IPM/pars_intercept_files/figure-html/fig-intcerpt_ingrowth-1.png){#fig:figsupp3 short-caption="Posterior distribution for the intercept of the ingrwoth model for the number of individuals that ingress the population per year per $m^2$ in function seed mass [@diaz2022]."}
+![Posterior distribution for the intercept of the ingrowth model for the number of individuals that ingress the population per year per $m^2$ in function seed mass [@diaz2022].
+Species are classified by their successional status following @burns1990silvics.](https://willvieira.github.io/book_forest-demography-IPM/pars_intercept_files/figure-html/fig-intcerpt_ingrowth-1.png){#fig:figsupp3 short-caption="Posterior distribution for the intercept of the ingrowth model for the number of individuals that ingress the population per year per $m^2$ in function seed mass [@diaz2022]."}

 \newpage